Categories

 For low credit score borrowers, just checking the credit score doesn’t tell the whole story.
 It can lead to frustrating denials, even though they have evidence of qualifying income and they pay bills on time.

-How Income Data Lead to Personal Lending Decisions?
+How does Income Data Lead to Personal Lending Decisions?

 For many personal lenders, verifying income history may not be the best way to approve loans.
 With open finance, income data, transaction data, and other financial data can be incorporated into their lending algorithms.